 Springfield Ohio health insurance rates are very affordable.
 Prices in Clark County and other surrounding counties are often less than group plans through employers.
 Many larger companies offer low cost coverage in this part of Ohio.
-Whether you are single, married with children, self-employed or without coverage, we'll help you find the plan that fits within your budget and offers the coverage that you need.
+Whether you are single, married with children, self-employed or without coverage, we help you find the plan that fits within your budget and offers the coverage that you need.

 The highest availability for coverage is Bronze, Silver, and Gold contracts.
 Platinum and Catastrophic options are limited since most companies don't always offer these plans in all areas of the state.
 Nearby counties, such as Champaign, Montgomery, Greene, Madison, Fayette and Miami charge slightly different prices, and have different provider networks.

-Sample Springfield Monthly Rates
+Sample Springfield (Clark County) Monthly Rates

 NOTE: The prices listed above only represent a small fraction of plan options that are offered.
 Many other factors must be considered, such as other family members, "cost-sharing" through Silver tier plans, network availability, and anticipated cost of future medical treatment, so the proper policy can be selected.